Step Up SIP

 Let’s calculate using these values:

-Now, Let's substitute above values in Step-Up SIP formul.
+Now, Let's substitute above values in Step-Up SIP formula.

 Now, After 5 years your total wealth would be approx \(\text ₹41,587.90\)